1

 Couldn't load pickup availability

 - 1 kWh (1 battery) net!, 2 kWh capacity (2 batteries) or 4 kWh (4 batteries) or 8 kWh (8 batteries).
-An average sloop up to 7 meters uses up to 1 kWh up to 7 kilometers per hour.
-Many people sail up to 30 kilometers per day and then 4 kWh is sufficient.
+An average sloop up to 7 meters consumes up to 1 kWh at speeds of up to 7 kilometers per hour.
+Many people sail up to 30 kilometers per day, and for that, 4 kWh is sufficient.

 - can be used for 12 volt, 24 volt and 48 volt motors